 Keeping Children Safe’s certification scheme is for all organisations that work with, or come into contact with children.
 Our certification process, based on the International Child Safeguarding Standards, is the most effective way to demonstrate your organisation’s commitment to protecting children from harm and exploitation.

 Certification demonstrates to donors and partners, as well as the public, your organisation’s commitment and competence in the area of child safeguarding.

 Among the growing list of organisations awarded KCS Level 1 Certification are SOS Children’s Villages, the Donkey Sanctuary, Mother’s Choice and Tearfund.
 The higher and much more challenging KCS Level 2 Certification was achieved in 2020 by The American School in Japan.

 Certification shows your organisation’s commitment to tackling child abuse.
-The benefits of include
+The benefits include

 - External verification by experts that child safeguarding measures are ‘fit for purpose’